-60. Committees
+60. Committees and powers of delegation

-- (a) The Board may delegate any of its powers to committees consisting of any one or more Directors or any other person or persons as the Board thinks fit.
+- (a) The Directors may delegate any of their powers to any persons they select for any period, to be exercised for any objects and purposes on any terms and subject to any conditions and restrictions as they think fit, and may revoke, withdraw, alter or vary the delegation of any of those powers. - (b) The powers of delegation expressly or impliedly conferred by this Constitution on the Directors are conferred in substitution for, and to the exclusion of, the power conferred by section 198D of the Corporations Act. - (a)(c) Without limiting rule 61(a), The the Board may delegate any of its powers to committees consisting of any one or more Directors or any other person or persons as the Board thinks fit.
 In the exercise of delegated powers, any committee formed or person or persons appointed to the committee must conform to any regulations that may be imposed by the Board.
-A delegate of the Board may be authorised to sub-delegate any of the powers for the time being vested in the delegate. - (b) The meetings and proceedings of any committee are to be governed by the provisions of this Constitution for regulating the meetings and proceedings of the Board so far as they are applicable and are not in conflict with or superseded by any regulations made by the Board under rule 60(a). - (c) Nothing in this rule 60 limits the power of the Board to delegate.
+A delegate of the Board may be authorised to sub-delegate any of the powers for the time being vested in the delegate. - (b)(d) The meetings and proceedings of any committee are to be governed by the provisions of this Constitution for regulating the meetings and proceedings of the Board so far as they are applicable and are not in conflict with or superseded by any regulations made by the Board under rule_60(a).
+Nothing in this rule 60 limits the power of the Board to delegate.